-- For the first quarter of 2020, we estimate spot TCE on a load-to discharge basis of $90,300 contracted for 83% of vessel days for VLCCs, $71,900 contracted for 75% of vessel days for Suezmax tankers and $36,300 contracted for 72% of vessel days for LR2s.
-We expect the spot TCEs for the full first quarter of 2020 to be lower than the TCEs currently contracted, due to the impact of ballast days at the end of the quarter, as well as current tanker market weakness.
+- For the first quarter of 2021, we estimate spot TCE on a load-to discharge basis of $22,600 contracted for 78% of vessel days for VLCCs, $17,800 contracted for 68% of vessel days for Suezmax tankers and $12,200 contracted for 65% of vessel days for LR2 tankers.
+We expect the spot TCEs for the full first quarter of 2021 to be lower than the TCEs currently contracted, due to the impact of ballast days at the end of the first quarter as well as current prevailing freight rates

 Inger M. Klemp, Chief Financial Officer of Frontline Management AS, added:

-Spot estimates are provided on a load-to-discharge basis.
-The rates quoted are for days currently contracted.
-The actual rates to be earned in the first quarter of 2020 will therefore depend on the number of additional days that we can contract, and more importantly the number of additional days that each vessel is laden.
-Therefore, a high number of ballast days at the end of the quarter will limit the amount of additional revenues to be booked on a load to discharge basis.
-Furthermore, when a vessel remains uncontracted at the end of the quarter, the Company will recognize certain costs during the uncontracted days up until the period end, whereas if a vessel is contracted, then certain costs can be deferred and recognized over the load-to-discharge period.
+Spot estimates are provided on a load-to-discharge basis, whereby the company recognizes revenues over time ratably from commencement of cargo loading until completion of discharge of cargo.
+The rates reported are for all days up until the last contracted discharge of cargo for each vessel in the quarter.
+The actual rates to be earned in the first quarter of 2021 will depend on the number of additional days that we can contract, and more importantly the number of additional days that each vessel is laden.
+Therefore, a high number of ballast days at the end of the quarter will limit the amount of additional revenues to be booked on a load-to-discharge basis.
+Ballast days are days when a vessel is sailing without cargo and therefore we are unable to recognize revenues.
+Furthermore, when a vessel remains uncontracted at the end of the quarter, the Company will recognize certain costs during the uncontracted days up until the end of the period, whereas if a vessel is contracted, then certain costs can be deferred and recognized over the load-to-discharge period.

-When expressing TCE per day for the fourth quarter of 2019, the Company uses the total available days for the quarter and not just the number of days the vessel is laden.
+When expressing TCE per day the Company uses the total available days, net of off hire and not just the number of days the vessel is laden.